Click the buttons below to get some tips for what to expect from this website:

 Cross-Post: Resist Rebel Revolt

-Believe it or not, the benefit of memberships aren’t only that they offer monetary benefit for the writer.
+You see, the benefit of memberships aren’t only that they offer monetary benefit for the writer.
 They’re also for intimacy’s sake.
+Putting writing behind a paywall allows a writer to feel safer and more honest with her readers.

 So the secret benefit of a paywall is intimacy.